RubixML/Churn/README.md

 ![Naive Bayes Decision Function](https://raw.githubusercontent.com/RubixML/Churn/article/docs/images/naive-bayes-decision-function.png)

 Although this formula accurately represents the high-level Naive Bayes decision function, the actual calculation in Rubix ML is done in logarithmic space.
-Since very low probabilities have a tendency to become unstable when multiplied together, log probabilities offer greater numerical stability by converting the products in the original formula to a summations.
+Since very low probabilities have a tendency to become unstable when multiplied together, log probabilities offer greater numerical stability by converting the products in the original formula to summations.

 ### Validating the Model